 There are important emerging enablers of this growth, such as shared spectrum, open interfaces and automation, and all these key enablers are being actively developed and promoted by SCF work items.
 SCF’s work program for the year ahead will focus on lowering barriers, increasing confidence and enabling new use cases and business opportunities.”

 SCF 2021 work program

-Over the past 12 months SCF has delivered an important body of work that the new program will build on.
-The year ahead focusses on: Private networks and edge; Neutral host requirements; Planning and automation; 5G products, components and networks.
+Over the past 12 months, SCF has delivered an important body of work that the new program will build on.
+The year ahead focuses on: Private networks and edge; Neutral host requirements; Planning and automation; 5G products, components and networks.

 - Small cells and private networks have a natural synergy and can benefit industries of all sizes.
 Similarly, Edge computing is emerging as a significant opportunity for both private networks and network operators and small cells are a perfect fit for the highly distributed edge cloud.
-SCF’s workplan unites market engagement with technology development to drive an industry standard approach to a common technology platform which can support vertical-specific requirements.
+SCF’s work plan unites market engagement with technology development to drive an industry-standard approach to a common technology platform that can support vertical-specific requirements.

-- Planning, management and automation are high on deployer’s list of factors impacting rollout and a busy area of technology development for SCF.
-To reach the holy grail of service-orientated and AI-enabled end-end automation, equipment management must first be harmonised.
-SCF is developing small cell centric models which are light weight and scalable and support feature needs from industrial and neutral host scenarios.
+- Planning, management and automation are high on the deployer’s list of factors impacting rollout and a busy area of technology development for SCF.
+To reach the holy grail of service-orientated and AI-enabled end-end automation, equipment management must first be harmonized.
+SCF is developing small cell-centric models which are lightweight and scalable and support feature needs from industrial and neutral host scenarios.
 Small cell siting is another top deployer concern, and SCF is looking at the application of machine learning to the planning process.
-Increased precision improves site utility and makes for more cost and energy efficient networks.
+Increased precision improves site utility and makes for more cost and energy-efficient networks.